MIT-Scioly/MIT-Scioly.github.io/_blog_drafts/publicity.md

 The reels we made this year seemed to be pretty popular with our audience, though the event supervisors really upstaged the planning committee in terms of reel performance… Huge thanks to the PC and ESs who appeared in the videos either voluntarily or involuntarily though.
 Can’t wait to make more videos soon and finally achieve my dreams of becoming a famous influencer!
 Just kidding, but you can feel free to send me ideas for new videos at heidi@mit.edu.
 10k followers and I start trying to become a famous studytok influencer.

-Post-tournament: After our tournament concluded, we’ve been a lot less active on the Instagram account.
+_Post-tournament_: After our tournament concluded, we’ve been a lot less active on the Instagram account.
 We posted some pictures from the tournament and then decided to chill out a bit.
 Except… we were actually working on blogs!
 Throughout March, we were setting up and writing drafts of blog posts, which will be coming

 We also did an April Fool’s post that quickly became our most-liked and most-shared post by a wide margin!* Shoutout to Elisa for the idea and Richard for helping out with the writing.